pralab/secml/README.md

     - Run `python setup.py develop`
 2. Editable install from remote repository
     - Run `pip install -e git+ssh://git@{repourl}.git[@branch]#egg=secml-lib`
-    - Project will be cloned automatically in “<venv path>/src/secml-lib”
+    - Project will be cloned automatically in `<venv path>/src/secml-lib`
     - The new repository can then be updated using standard `git` commands

 Editable installs are also available while using SecML-Lib as a